 This may be the last in my series honoring asylum seekers for a while.
 It is an intimate capture of the bond between parent and child.
 I so loved the ancient classic Maya bone structure of the mother's face... timeless beauty.
 I wonder if they are still alive-- and together.
 Our administration will go down in history for crimes against humanity.

-I must say here that this brutal saga of America's asylum seekers really struck a nerve.
-When stories started coming out about what "Zero-Tolerance" was doing to families, children, and babies, I absolutely could not stand it.
+I must say here that the brutal saga of America's asylum seekers hit a nerve.
+When reports revealed what "Zero-Tolerance" was doing to families, children, even babies, I'd had enough.

-When that job went away I still felt compelled to do something to lift up the humanity of these remarkable "throw-away" people who had suffered so much and come so far.
+I felt a need to lift up the humanity of these remarkable "throw-away" people who had suffered so much and come so far.
 That need gave birth to this series of artworks.